gvwilson/thirdbit/fiction/maddy-roo/index.md

 Patient said.
 "Leaving is not included in the protocol.
 It might jeopardize the repairs!
-You will be put in long-term storage as well."
+You will be put in long-term storage as well.
+Except for that one,"
+it added dismissively,
+gesturing at Dockety.
+"That will be recycled."

 A single square light panel flickered to life in the ceiling of the lab next to the one containing the skeletons.
 With a quiet, menacing *click*, the lab's door opened.

-"Except for that one,"
-the mad bot added dismissively, waving a manipulator at Dockety.
-"That will be recycled."

 "No," Dockety said flatly.
 "This one has its own mission to complete."